NVIDIA Investment Portfolio

 Triple-Modality Hedge — Platform Preemption for the Quantum Advantage Era

-In September 2025, NVIDIA invested simultaneously in three quantum technologies — trapped-ion, photonic, and neutral-atom — within a single week.
-This reflects the thesis that "quantum computing is coming, but we don't know which technology will win."
+In September 2025, NVIDIA invested in three quantum technologies — trapped-ion, photonic, and neutral-atom — within a single week.
+The message: "Quantum is coming; we just don't know which technology wins."
+In May 2026 it added France's Alice & Bob (cat qubits) as a fourth modality, widening the hedge.

-Investment Thesis: If CUDA-Q (quantum programming platform) integrates across all three modalities, NVIDIA maintains its software platform monopoly even in the quantum era.
-Quantinuum (Honeywell spin-off, trapped-ion leader) is closest to commercialization.
+The thesis: if CUDA-Q (the quantum programming platform) integrates across every modality, NVIDIA keeps its software-platform monopoly into the quantum era.
+Quantinuum (a Honeywell spin-off and the trapped-ion leader) is closest to commercialization.

-Timeline: Quantum advantage is projected for 2028-2030.
-Currently in the quantum-classical hybrid phase — GPUs handle error correction.
-NVIDIA's hybrid approach is more practical than pure quantum plays.
+Timeline: quantum advantage is expected around 2028-2030.
+Today we're in the quantum-classical hybrid phase — GPUs handle error correction.
+NVIDIA's hybrid approach is more realistic than a pure-quantum play.

 The Real Bottleneck of GPU Scaling — From Electrons to Photons

-Investment Thesis: Coherent ($2B) and Lumentum ($2B) are the two dominant optical transceiver players.
-Ayar Labs leads in Co-Packaged Optics (CPO) technology that integrates optical I/O within chips.
-If CPO becomes mandatory in the next-gen Rubin architecture, Ayar Labs' valuation could explode.
+The thesis: Coherent ($2B) and Lumentum ($2B) are the two pillars of optical transceivers.
+Ayar Labs integrates optical I/O inside the chip — Co-Packaged Optics (CPO).
+If the next-gen Rubin architecture mandates CPO, Ayar Labs' valuation could explode.

-Key Variable: The pace of 800G → 1.6T → 3.2T optical transceiver transition.
-Coherent and Lumentum share prices already reflect an AI premium, but the pace of demand growth justifies the valuation — a rare sector dynamic.
+The swing factor: the pace of the 800G to 1.6T to 3.2T transceiver transition.
+Coherent and Lumentum already carry a heavy AI premium, yet this is a rare sector where demand growth justifies the valuation.

 "The Next $50T Industry" — From Humanoids to Autonomous Driving